 With tasks assigned and checklists made in one spot, all documents at your fingertips, and a comprehensive & intelligent understanding of employee behaviour, good managers grow more confident in the workforce, get development opportunities to train their employees, and set them up for success.

-Essential features of a performance management system
+What are the essential features of a performance management system?

 What makes a performance management system so “effective”, as this article claims?
 Sure, the automation of manual processes is one major plus point, but there are dozens of HR software solutions out there, you need to look for the one that provides the essential elements of a performance management software that makes it effective in its function.
-This performance management system guide will enumerate these elements.
+This performance management guide will enumerate these elements.

 1. Streamlined task management and setting goals

-One of the crucial elements you need to know about in this performance management handbook is the ability to efficiently manage employee tasks.
+One of the crucial elements you need to know about in this performance management guide is the ability to efficiently manage employee tasks.
 The data that you collect tells a story.
 And quite poetically, task management tell the story of your people’s efforts.
 It basically keeps the tory in order and gives the data meaning.

 Task management is the act of managing all tasks in a given project, from planning to execution.